Fire Investigator Visa Sponsorship Jobs in Virginia

 Which companies and agencies sponsor visas for fire investigators in Virginia?

 Federal agencies with a Virginia presence, including the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) and the U.S. Fire Administration (based in Emmitsburg, Maryland, but serving the region), are among the most active employers.
-Large insurance carriers and private fire investigation firms operating in Northern Virginia and Richmond also file H-1B petitions for qualified investigators, though sponsorship frequency varies by employer and hiring cycle.
+Large insurance carriers and private fire investigation firms operating in Northern Virginia and Richmond also file H-1B visa petitions for qualified investigators, though sponsorship frequency varies by employer and hiring cycle.

 Which visa types are most common for fire investigator roles in Virginia?